 It’s almost like he’s chewing it out of habit but with no real gusto.

-It’s obviously comfortable for him, so could be, young as he is, he’s also benefiting from the orthopedic aspect of this bed as well, so maybe he’s just resting better.
+It’s obviously comfortable for him, so it could be, as young as he is, he’s also benefiting from the orthopedic aspect of this bed as well, so maybe he’s just resting better.

 And, of course, we would be remiss if we didn’t share a couple of those sprays to discourage dogs from chewing: